suryanshudinkar/Lawyers-Dairy/README.md

-# Lawyer's-Diary
+# Legal Diary

-Lawyer’s Diary is a password-protected console application.
+Legal Diary is a password-protected console application.
 It is a digital legal diary.
 User can keep details of their clients.
 You can change username or password at any moment.</br></br>
 **This project is the implementation of Memory Optimized Trie using Hashmap.**</br></br>
 ## Note
 **-> For the first time use:**</br>